-Another Game Breaker is the Giant Shell accessory.
+The Giant Shell accessory.
 Its description says the wearer takes no damage from hits that do less than 20% damage than the wearer's overall HP.
 Problem is, most attacks in the game don't do that much damage with enough defense investment.
 Equip this on one of the brothers and you can ignore them for the rest of the game except when attacking with them.
 In fact, if your defense is high enough, you won't have to bother with defense increasing equipment.

 Most bro-targeting attacks can be dealt with simply by dodging/countering with both Bros (as opposed to pressing the button of the brother being targeted).
 There are moves that explicitly punish this tactic, but only occasionally.

 Fawful's line "Beef?
 I am lacking in beef.
 Fawful is beefless" becomes much funnier after Dream Team introduced the Massif Bros., who barely talk about anything else except beef.
 Then in the remake of Bowser's Inside Story, we're introduced to three new characters working for Fawful... and one of them is called, you guessed it, Beef.

 Some fans were joking that the third Mario & Luigi game would be a "platformer"-like game, similar to Super Paper Mario, the third Paper Mario game.
-Well this game still has the 3rd Person mode, but inside Bowser, you get to experience it in a 2D aspect, similar to Super Paper Mario.
+Well this game still has the 3D mode, but inside Bowser, you get to experience it in a 2D aspect, similar to Super Paper Mario.
 This was passed onto Dream Team as well.

 Ho Yay: Bowser locking his mouth on Midbus's snout and inhaling his breath for an extended period of time.
 True, Midbus was a frozen block of ice and Bowser was burning up inside after swallowing the Dark Star, but it was still hilarious.
 Though Bowser does say something to the effect of "That was gross" after doing it.

 The Mario & Luigi fight between Memory M & Memory L. What makes these two bosses hard as that they seem to copy the Mario Bros.' statistics: Mario is more powerful, and Luigi has more HP.
 Mario's two attacks are quite frequent: one of them has him get a Super Star and become invincible, ramming through the Bros. (on some occasions, a coin will pop up and Memory M will follow it).
 His other attack is growing huge and breaking bricks so that the Mario Bros. have to break the remaining parts fully.
 Memory L's attacks appear less often but are scarier than Memory M's: One of them is throwing a hammer in the sky so that one of the Mario Bros. have to whack it back; the other one likely requires the most timing, as Memory L will get pursued by a Memory Boo: he'll jump over the players, but the Memory Boo won't.
 You want to know what's worse?
 If you defeat Memory M first, Memory L will simply revive him (thankfully only a little bit of HP, though).
-Because of this, you may think to defeat Memory L first so that he can't revive Memory M when defeated - but Memory L is just a coward as Luigi, and will often run off the battle screen, and will likely not return until Memory M if defeated.
+Because of this, you may think to defeat Memory L first so that he can't revive Memory M when defeated - but Memory L is just a coward as Luigi, and will often run off the battle screen, and will likely not return until Memory M is defeated.
 Get ready for the pain.

 Junker.
 His first couple attacks aren't too hard to dodge - but then he sucks up Luigi and puts him in one of the Junker Cans.
 Now you have to use Mario to defeat the Junker Can containing Luigi, but Junker and his minions will use a wide variety of attacks to keep you from freeing Luigi - worse, if Mario is defeated while Luigi is still in one of the Junker Cans, the battle will instantly end.
 It doesn't help that his other attacks do pretty high damage as well.
 The only thing saving him from being harder than the other bosses is his really low Defense, meaning you can potentially finish him off before he can suck up Luigi if you've played through the game killing everything in sight.
 The remake thankfully makes this a lot easier by allowing Luigi to avoid the suction altogether if the player mashes buttons hard enough.

 They Wasted a Perfectly Good Plot: All of Giant Bowser's boss battles were with machines of some sort, but never against a giant Midbus.
-They could have worked in Fawful using the Dark Star to power him up to monstrous heights and gives us a bit of Godzilla homage.
+They could have worked in Fawful using the Dark Star to power him up to monstrous heights and gives us a bit of a Godzilla homage.